French Bulldog Pregnancy Overview

 How often should I weigh French Bulldog puppies?

-Most breeders weigh at least once daily during the first weeks.
-More frequent checks can be helpful when monitoring weaker puppies.
+Most breeders weigh at least once daily during the first weeks, with more frequent checks when monitoring weaker puppies.

 Is it normal if a puppy doesn’t gain every single day?

-Short plateaus can happen.
-What matters is the overall trend rather than a single measurement.
+Short plateaus can occur.
+What matters is the overall direction of growth over several days.

 When should I contact a veterinarian?